Slaymish/my-digital-garden/src/site/notes/EEEN Assignment 2.md

 j.
 On the 8051, what does the INC instruction do?

 ```
 INC increments the value of the chosen register by 1.
-I the value of the register is 0xFF, incrementing it will cause it to reset to 0.
+If the value of the register is 0xFF, incrementing it will cause it to reset to 0.
 ```

 ## 3. Memory